MaroSalah02/Image_Classifier_Pytorch/README.md

-## Please check the ipynd file for project explanation
+## Please check the ipynb file for project explanation